 Early Childhood Education

-The Early Childhood Education specialization allows you to explore a broad spectrum of topics as you increase your understanding of research and theory related to the study of education in early childhood.
-You will advance your skills in scientific inquiry and leadership through applied research and program evaluation.
-You will also have the opportunity to study such topics as growth and development, childhood literature, program administration, curriculum and assessment, and stakeholder partnerships.
-As an Early Childhood Education graduate, you will be prepared to pursue various positions in education, such as early childhood consultant, childhood development specialist, or as a policy and development professional.
-The specialization will also prepare you for doctoral studies in Early Childhood Education should you desire to pursue further education.
+If you want to be involved with shaping the leaders of tomorrow, NCU’s Education Specialist (EdS) in Early Childhood Education is an excellent choice.
+This specialization allows you to explore a broad spectrum of topics as you increase your understanding of research and theory related to the study of education in early childhood.
+Under the guidance of your professors, you will advance your skills through applied research and program evaluation.
+Topics such as growth and development, childhood literature, program administration, curriculum and assessment, and stakeholder partnerships are also studied.
+Early Childhood Education graduates typically secure positions as early childhood consultants, childhood development specialists, or as policy and development professionals.
+This specialization also prepares you for doctoral studies in Early Childhood Education.

 General Degree Requirements

 The EdS Program may be completed in 33 credits.
 An Academic Advisor or Enrollment Specialist evaluates each student individually and works with the student to create an academically sound Learning Plan based on prior academics and their professional goals.